-By: Sultan Sooud Al Qassemi for Al-Monitor Posted on July 1.
+Author: Sultan Sooud Al Qassemi Posted July 1, 2012

 “Mohammed Morsi reminds Egyptians of President Gamal Abdul Nasser.”
 Thus proclaimed Al Jazeera Arabic’s Cairo bureau chief Abdel Fattah Fayed shortly before the new president was due to take oath, apparently in reference to his down-to-earth behavior.
 Not only was this statement incorrect, it would ironically be offensive to Mohammed Morsi himself, who only a day before deplored the Nasser era using Koranic language.
 And yet, this is only one minor incident in the channel’s history of romancing the Muslim Brotherhood and its victorious candidate President Mohammed Morsi.